zonemaster/zonemaster-gui/README.md

 ##### Configuration

-Texts for configuring the backend are found in the [installation instructions].
+The configuration instructions for the backend can be found in the [Backend configuration] document.

 The configuration instructions for the GUI can be found in the [GUI configuration] document.